genusglobalinc/roundtable/README.md

 # roundtable

-Elevate your virtual team meetings with roundtable, a groundbreaking Flask and React web app that simulates corporate roundtable discussions using AI-powered avatars tailored to different business roles.
-By integrating the OpenAI API and Instagram, this app immerses users in dynamic, role-based conversations, enhancing team collaboration and engagement.
-Experience the future of remote teamwork with roundtable's innovative approach.
+The "roundtable" project is a Flask and React web application that simulates corporate roundtable meetings using AI-powered avatars tailored to different business roles.
+It integrates the OpenAI API and Instagram to create dynamic, role-based conversations, enhancing team collaboration and engagement in virtual meetings.
+The application is built with Python (Flask), JavaScript (React), and utilizes the OpenAI API for AI functionalities.

 ![Language](https://img.shields.io/badge/language-Python-blue)
 ![Status](https://img.shields.io/badge/status-Portfolio-Ready-green)